-If a baby is very congested Vicks do a great warm mist humidifier which can be left running overnight in their bed room (or yours if they are gate crashing!).
+If a baby is very congested a humdifier which can be left running overnight in their bed room (or yours if they are gate crashing!) is a real help.
 It’s a very worthy investment as there is only so much twenty minutes of standing in a steamy bathroom can achieve!
 In my experience you only get a couple of hours of clear nostrils with the use of saline which is fine for during the day but at night time I like a longer acting solution!!
 This product helps to keep mucus thin and running and stops it accumulating in the chest.
 It can help to reduce the risk of infection and offers great relief of symptoms of coughs and colds in babies.
-You can also add a few drops of olbas for children to the dish on the Vicks warm mist humidifier when children are older than three months.
+You can also add a few drops of olbas for children to the aroma compartment on the Medisana Humdifier when children are older than three months.
 This helps to keep the sinuses clear which reduces congestion and prevents a build up of mucus in the chest.
-I have to say the vick warm mist humidifier is without doubt the most useful healthcare product I have bought for my children.
-I’ve tried other ones but for the price difference I really don’t see the advantage.
-We have used it from birth up to six years regularly.
+I have to say that a good humidifier like the Medisana Humdifier is without doubt the most useful healthcare product I have bought for my children.

 Other tips for helping congestion..

 - Tilt their bed or mattress slightly to help the mucus clear more easily.
 This helps to stop it irritating their little airways at night.

 - Use a nasal aspirator like this Nuk one to shift persistent lumps of mucus.